 upgrade your router firmware to ‘FreshTomato’

 The Netgear Nighthawk r7000 is a router, switch and powerful Wi-fi access point in one unit and even in 2021, years on from when it was made it still offers your network a boost today.
-Changing the firmware, as explained below, adds versatility to the power.
+Changing the firmware to Tomato, as explained below, adds versatility to the power.
 I would only sell the R7000 if a mesh system or Wifi 6 would help me but neither of these are useful to me right now.

 why change your free ISP router for a bought one?